telemetryjet/telemetryjet-website/content/products/arduino-sdk.md

 				<div class="col-xs-12 col-md-6">
                     <h1>A lightweight, flexible library for communicating with microcontrollers</h1>
                     <p>
                     The TelemetryJet Arduino SDK is a wrapper around <a href="https://msgpack.org/index.html">MessagePack</a> that allows you to send and receive data points using a high-level API.
+Build powerful communication systems with minimal
 					<div class="landingPageOutlineHeading">
 						Bidirectional communication
 					</div>